PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ![figure-4-0](assets/mbl_machine_config_uml_summary.png "Figure 4.0")

-**Figure 4.0: The figure shows the important configuration and recipe file relationships. `meta-mbl` repo entities are shown in blue, `meta-[soc-vendor]` in green, `meta-optee` in orange and `openembedded-core` in yellow.**
+**Figure 4.0: The figure shows important configuration and recipe file relationships. `meta-mbl` repo entities are shown in blue, `meta-[soc-vendor]` in green, `meta-optee` in orange and `openembedded-core` in yellow.**

 [Figure 4.0](#figure-4-0) illustrates the key relationships between important recipe and configuration packages in a UML diagram.
-The model captures an abstract understanding of how the different recipe components fit together to control the MBL build for any target platform.
+The model captures an abstract understanding of how the different recipe components fit together to control the MBL build for any target platform. <!---Target platform is redundant according to the way we use both words elsewhere in the docs--->

-Note that an entity's colour indicates the layer in which it resides and follows the same colour coding used in [Figure 3.7](#figure-3.7).
+Note that an entity's color indicates the layer in which it resides and follows the same color coding used in [Figure 3.7](#figure-3.7).

-The `${MACHINE}.conf` is the top level control file which specifies how the key boot components (ATF, OP-TEE, u-boot and Linux) are built to form a working bootchain.
+The `${MACHINE}.conf` is the top level control file specifying how the key boot components (ATF, OP-TEE, u-boot and Linux) form a working bootchain.
 It includes the `${machine}.conf` supplied by the `meta-[soc-vendor]` BSP layer, which in turn includes `[soc-family].inc`.
-For more information on `${MACHINE}.conf`, `${machine}.conf` and `[soc-family].inc` see [Section 5.0](#section-5-0).
+For more information on `${MACHINE}.conf`, `${machine}.conf` and `[soc-family].inc` see [Section 5.0](#section-5-0). <!---More double include here--->

 The `[soc-family].inc` specifies the u-boot recipe by setting `PREFERRED_PROVIDER_virtual/bootloader = u-boot-XXXX`.
-The `u-boot*.bb` base recipe controls the building of `u-boot` as the boot loader subject to the machine configuration file settings.
+The `u-boot*.bb` base recipe controls building `u-boot` as the boot loader, subject to machine configuration file settings.
 For more information on `u-boot*` processing see [Section 6.0](#section-6-0).

 The `[soc-family].inc` specifies the Linux kernel recipe by setting `PREFERRED_PROVIDER_virtual/kernel = linux-XXXX`.
-The `linux*.bb` base recipe controls the building of `linux` as the kernel subject to the machine configuration file settings.
+The `linux*.bb` base recipe controls building `linux` as the kernel, subject to machine configuration file settings.
 For more information on `linux*` processing see [Section 7.0](#section-7-0).

-The `atf-${MACHINE}.bb` is the target specific ATF recipe which controls how the ATF components of the bootchain are built and packaged.
+The `atf-${MACHINE}.bb` is the target specific ATF recipe that controls how the ATF components of the bootchain are built and packaged.
-`atf-${MACHINE}.bb` uses `atf.inc` which encapsulates the generic ATF processing common to all targets. `atf.inc` uses `optee-os.bb` which builds the OP-TEE component.
+`atf-${MACHINE}.bb` uses `atf.inc`, which encapsulates the generic ATF processing common to all targets. `atf.inc` uses `optee-os.bb`, which builds the OP-TEE component.
 For more information on `atf-${MACHINE}.bb`, `atf.inc`  and `optee-os.bb` processing see [Section 8.0](#section-8-0).